vidtv/swaglabs-ui-tests/README.md

 A GitHub workflow (e.g., `.github/workflows/playwright-tests.yml`) is configured to:

-- Run tests on each push or pull request
+- Run tests automatically on each pull request
 - Collect Allure results and serve or publish them (e.g., to GitHub Pages or as artifacts)

 ## Project Structure